-

 Based on the above factors, Japan Electronic Materials Corporation gets an overall score of 3/5.

-Japan Electronic Materials Corporation engages in the manufacture and sale of probe cards and electron tube parts in Japan and internationally.
-The company offers cantilever type and advanced probe cards; and heaters and cathodes for receiving tubes and CRTs, filaments for fluorescent character display tubes, and directly heated cathodes.
-It also provides a range of products for displays, which include color TV displays, such as high-definition TV displays; computer displays; measurement displays; and radar displays.
-In addition, the company is involved in the processing and assembly of heat-resistant metals comprising tungsten and molybdenum.
-Japan Electronic Materials Corporation was incorporated in 1960 and is based in Amagasaki, Japan.
+Japan Electronic Materials Corporation, together with its subsidiaries, develops, manufactures, and sells semiconductor inspection and electron tube parts in Japan, rest of Asia, North America, and Europe.
+The company offers cantilever type and advanced probe cards; heaters and cathodes for receiving tubes and CRTs; filaments for fluorescent character display tubes; and directly heated cathodes.
+It also provides color TV displays, including high-definition TV, computer, measurement, and radar displays.
+In addition, the company is involved in the processing and assembly of heat-resistant metals, such as tungsten and molybdenum.
+Japan Electronic Materials Corporation was incorporated in 1960 and is headquartered in Amagasaki, Japan.

 Learn MoreHere's how to backtest a trading strategy or backtest a portfolio for 6855.TSE using our backtest tool.
 PyInvesting provides the backtesting software for you to backtest your investment strategy.
 Our backtest software is written using Python code and allows you to backtest stock, backtest etf, backtest options, backtest crypto and backtest forex online.
 Our backtesting Python framework is highly robust and gives you a realistic simulation of how your strategy would have performed in the past using backtest data.